tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 Default: `The first interface that has a name other than wlan-ap`

 ## Hostapd - WITH_WIFI_AP
 Configure hostapd to create an access point over one of the WiFi adapters available.
+The selected device will be pinned as `wlan-ap` to prevent run conditions.

 During installation you will be asked to select additional settings.